scottmk/ti4-reference/snippets/relics/pok/stellar-converter.md

 ---

-*A power great enough to envelop a star, such that its energies might be concentrated… and scattered.*
+*A power great enough to envelop a star, such that its energies might be concentrated... and scattered.*